 Free Waffle Stitch Dishcloth, Beginner-friendly Knit Pattern

-Here another simple beginner stitch that creates a fabric with bumps that looks like tasty waffles.
+Here is another simple beginner stitch that creates a fabric with bumps, reminiscent of tasty waffles.
 What better for a dishcloth?
 What do you think?
 You might mistake this for a rib stitch because it involves making a pattern of knit and crochet stitches.

 This is the perfect stitch pattern for a dishcloth or facecloth.

 If you would prefer to knit a sample first, I'll provide the instructions for a small swatch.
-That way you will know if this is the stitch pattern, you want to use to create one or more dishcloths, a great gift for holiday giving.
+That way, you will know if this is the stitch pattern you want to use to create one or more dishcloths, an excellent gift for holiday giving.

 CO a multiple of 3 +1